SMAR-5alid/Car-Price-Pridection-with-Machine-Learning/README.md

          I applied Linear Regression model to the data after training it to pridect the price of cars.

    ### 5️⃣ Evaluate the model
-         I made this by using mean absolute error and root mean squared error to calculte the accuracy of the model
+         I made this by using mean absolute error and root mean squared error to calculate the accuracy of the model

    ### 6️⃣ Inverse Transformation of scaling
          This step is very important to know the actual price predicted .